rovco/vemp_specification/specification/vemp_specification.md

 | Type | `int32` |
 | Range | `[0, max boxes]` |

-*Hint: The indices produced by NonMaximumSupression for the bounding box predictions.
-More info see [ONNX operators](https://github.com/onnx/onnx/blob/main/docs/Operators.md#NonMaxSuppression) and [TensorRT ONNX operators](https://github.com/onnx/onnx-tensorrt/blob/main/docs/operators.md)*
+*Hint: The indices produced by NonMaximumSupression for the bounding box predictions, see [ONNX operators](https://github.com/onnx/onnx/blob/main/docs/Operators.md#NonMaxSuppression).
+For more details, see the [EfficientNMS_ONNX_TRT](https://github.com/NVIDIA/TensorRT/tree/release/8.5/plugin/efficientNMSPlugin) plugin which is used by TensorRT for NMS.*
 </details>

 ---
 <p align=center>
-Copyright Vaarst © 2022
+Copyright Vaarst © 2023
 <p/>